-While ESOP-owned companies tend to have higher success rates than do non-ESOP-owned companies when it comes to acquiring other companies, the following key considerations will lead to positive outcomes:
+While ESOP-owned companies have higher success rates in acquiring other companies than do non-ESOP-owned companies, your company should still consider the following key issues to help ensure a positive outcome:

-Don’t overpay.
+- Don’t overpay.
 Many companies, in a frenzy of excitement during the negotiation, overpay for acquisitions.
 Do not underestimate the need to stay disciplined.
 Remain focused on the acquisition strategy and realistic about the impact of the target.
-Diligent financial analysis regarding the return on investment and cash payback is required.
+You must conduct diligent financial analysis of the potential return on investment and cash payback.
 Take time during the negotiations to regularly review your assumptions.

-Don’t overleverage.
+- Don’t overleverage.
 Taking on too much bank debt can be disastrous.
-To avoid this situation, it’s paramount to understand how much capital to put into a deal and to have strong, trustworthy relationships with lenders.
-Detailed financial modeling, including several different scenarios, will help mitigate potential failures.
+To avoid this situation, make sure that you understand how much capital to put into a deal and that you have strong, trusted relationships with lenders.
+Detailed financial modeling, including several different scenarios, will help avert potential failures.

-Plan for integration.
+- Plan for integration.
 The financial projections might make perfect sense, but they will not be meaningful without a solid integration plan.
-Realistic planning is critical to success; without it, the expected synergies could be lost.
-Put in place a plan with set milestones by which the acquisition integration can be measured and corrections made as needed.
-Furthermore, if the ESOP is to have a positive effect on motivation, productivity, and success, it’s vital to maintain proper and effective communication with both the acquiring and target company participants.
+Realistic planning is critical to success; without it, you could lose the expected synergies.
+Establish a plan with set milestones, by which the acquisition integration can be measured so corrections can be made as needed.
+Furthermore, if the ESOP is to have a positive effect on motivation, productivity, and success, it’s vital to maintain effective communication with both the acquiring and target company participants.

-ESOP-owned companies have a variety of options as they begin to explore strategic alternatives to achieve growth goals.
-In order to gain enhanced value, it is crucial that companies ensure proper diligence and consideration of the terms of an acquisition.
+ESOP-owned companies have a variety of options as they explore strategic alternatives to achieve growth goals.
+In order to gain enhanced value from an acquisition, it is crucial that your company conduct proper due diligence and carefully consider the terms of the deal.
 Engaging the services of an investment banker, financial advisors, and legal counsel can help protect everyone involved in the transaction process.

 With the right team and appropriate structure, acquisitions by ESOP-owned companies tend to be very advantageous.
-In fact, 98% of ESOP acquisitions are reported as successful.
+In fact, 98% of ESOP acquisitions are reported as successful.2